thisismygithubok/devops-iac-example/README.md

 # DevOps IaC Example w/ Terraform and Ansible
-This is example code for using Terraform for IaC as well as some Ansible Playbooks
+This is example code for using Terraform for IaC as well as some Ansible Playbooks.
+This will create the necessary AWS resources for a simple apache webserver hosted both on EC2 and ECS via an ALB.
+The R53 for DNS is a dummy entry so is not accessible, and this only serves as a basic PoC for IaC via AWS using Terraform and Ansible.

 ## Basic Goals